-The Group manages and administrates assets invested in unit funds on behalf of investors.
-The financial statements of these entities are not included in these consolidated financial statements except when the Group controls the entity by holding an interest higher than 50% in the respective unit fund.
+The Group manages and administrates assets invested in fund units on behalf of investors.
+The financial statements of these entities are not included in these consolidated financial statements except when the Group controls the entity by holding an interest higher than 50% in the respective fund unit.